 The good news is that you don’t have to give up entirely on using Amex to fund your betting account.
 If you read on, I’ll share with you the easiest way to bet online with Amex at any internet sportsbook, casino or poker site.
 Let’s start with a list of betting sites that accept American Express and then follow that up with the solution to any problems you may have had using Amex betting sites in the past.

 If Your Favourite Betting Sites Dont Accept Amex

 There are still a decent number of popular betting sites that do not accept direct American Express deposits.
 This does not mean you’re out of luck; all it means is you need to take add one more small step to the deposit process.
 Instead of depositing directly, you’ll need to sign up for an account at an e-wallet such as Neteller, Skrill or PayPal.

 E-wallets can be funded by a variety of methods, and American Express is always an option.
 So what you do is sign up for one of those e-wallets and then fund it with your Amex card.
 Now go to your preferred betting site and choose your e-wallet as your deposit method.
 This is a bit of a roundabout way to deposit at Amex accepting betting sites, but it’s still fairly fast.
 It only takes a few minutes to sign up for an e-wallet and complete the transaction.

 A side benefit of having an e-wallet account is that you will find it much faster and easier to receive withdrawals.
 Even the best betting sites have trouble crediting deposits back to credit cards.
 An e-wallet account will make it easier to get your money when you’re done wagering.

 If It Does

-None of my favourite betting sites accept American Express but I do know there are a few that do.
+None of my favorite betting sites accept American Express but I do know there are a few that do.
 If you go to make a deposit and see the Amex logo, consider yourself lucky.
 Making a deposit at such a site is as easy as typing in your card number, expiration date and amount to deposit.